 It’s probably going to be a smart idea to check your deodorant.
-Over 30 different brands have been flagged as being potentially dangerous after a citizen’s petition was filed with the US Food and Drug Administration (FDA) this month.
-One of the brands has since voluntarily recalled 17 of its products.
+More than 30 different brands have been flagged as containing the cancer-causing chemical benzene after a citizen’s petition was filed with the U.S. Food and Drug Administration (FDA) this month.
+One of the brands has since voluntarily issued a deodorant recall, pulling 17 of its products.
+The rest of the brands have not yet issued a recall.

+Benzene, which is not needed to make deodorant, was reportedly found in more than half of 108 batches of deodorant body sprays and antiperspirants that were tested by the independent lab Valisure, according to CNN.
+Benzene was reportedly found in 30 different brands of deodorant.
 Here’s what you need to know.

-According to CNN, Benzene, a chemical that’s known for causing cancer, was reportedly found in over half of the 108 batches of deodorant body sprays and antiperspirants that were tested by Valisure.
-And the harmful ingredient was reportedly found in 30 different brands.

 What is benzene and why does it matter?